Achievable logoAchievable logo

 • Consider rebalancing every 3-4 months

-In addition, an IPS typically specifies the adviser or manager’s roles and responsibilities.
-These could include outlining how they’ll fulfill their fiduciary duty, reporting requirements, investment selection criteria, and client consultation obligations (when they’ll reach out to the client to discuss strategies).
-Any deviation from the protocols established in the IPS can result in legal liabilities for the adviser or manager.
+In addition, an IPS typically specifies the adviser’s or manager’s roles and responsibilities.
+For example, it may describe how they’ll fulfill their fiduciary duty, what reporting they’ll provide, how investments will be selected, and when they’ll consult with the client.
+Deviating from the IPS can create legal liability for the adviser or manager.

 Most administrators of ERISA-governed qualified plans implement an IPS.
-It provides a clear set of guidelines to the assigned portfolio manager, which is especially important for plans that manage assets for participants.
+It gives the portfolio manager clear guidelines, which is especially important for plans that manage assets on behalf of participants.
 For example, a financial professional overseeing a Teacher’s Union pension* worth over $1 billion invests according to the established IPS.
-Their goal is to manage the Union’s assets to ensure payments can be made to qualifying retirees for life.
+Their goal is to manage the union’s assets so payments can be made to qualifying retirees for life.

 *Defined benefit pension plans, which are covered in the next chapter, make payments to qualifying retirees until death.
 For example, a teacher retires after 30 years of employment, and their union sends them monthly retirement payments for the rest of their life.

-The Department of Labor (DOL), which enforces ERISA rules, establishes these requirements for QDIAs:
+The Department of Labor (DOL), which enforces ERISA rules, sets these requirements for QDIAs:

 • Must be managed by an investment manager or investment company